AkhilChowdaryKodali/NLP-Data/README.md

 Text for Uses is available between "Uses of A/B Otic" and "Before uses of A/B Otic"

+Text for Before-Taking is available between "Before uses of A/B Otic" and "Proper use of A/B Otic"

 {'before-taking': 'In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: